hediehmmrezaei/webscraping-movies/README.md

 ## Output

-The project creates:
+When the script runs successfully, it creates:

-- A CSV file named `top_50_films.csv`
+- `top_50_films.csv`
-- A SQLite database file named `Movies.db`
+- `Movies.db`

-The database file is not uploaded to GitHub because it can be recreated by running the Python script.
+It also prints the scraped movie data and the saved file locations in the terminal.

 ## What I Learned

-Through this project, I practiced:
+Through this project, I learned how to:

-- Sending HTTP requests using Python
+- Send HTTP requests using Python
-- Parsing HTML using BeautifulSoup
+- Parse HTML using BeautifulSoup
-- Extracting table data from a webpage
+- Extract table data from a webpage
-- Storing scraped data in a pandas DataFrame
+- Store data in a pandas DataFrame
-- Saving data into a CSV file
+- Save data into a CSV file
-- Creating a SQLite database
+- Create a SQLite database
+- Save a DataFrame into a SQL table
-- Running SQL queries on the extracted data
+- Run SQL queries using Python
-- Uploading a project to GitHub
+- Use Git and GitHub to upload a project

 ## Author